 You might be able to get away with designing one-of-a-kind home projects using the typical propagation delays, but you definitely cannot when you're designing something that will get marketed.
 Suppose you want your home-made 65c02 computer to run at 5MHz (5 times as fast as your Commodore 64, but still not nearly as fast as what can be done today with a 65c02).
 That means a clock cycle is 200ns.
-Since a RAM read or write takes place in half a cycle, that means you have 100ns, if you are using one of the very simple circuits already shown in the address-decoding section.
+Since it's only a small simplification to say a RAM read or write takes place in half a cycle, that means you have 100ns, if you are using one of the very simple circuits already shown in the address-decoding section.
 Now suppose the data sheet for your particular make and speed of 65c02 says the data you're reading from the RAM has to be stable at the processor's pins at least 20ns before Φ2 goes down to be latched in reliably.
 That takes the available time down to 80ns.
 Now suppose you have 70ns memory.
 Now you're down to 10ns.
 The address lines on the RAM as well as the R/W line must be valid and stable before Φ2 goes up, and then you have a maximum of 10ns after that to make sure the RAM gets enabled.
-You can see that the 74LS and 74HC parts mentioned above are definitely out, unless you get faster memory.
+You can see that the 74LS and 74HC parts mentioned above are not guaranteed to be fast enough, unless you get faster memory.
 The 74AC logic might do the job, depending on your glue logic scheme.

 reverse-voltage breakdown of a PN junction does not damage it as long as the current is within certain limits.
 In fact, production